jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 ### I see JazzHub is now called IBM DevOps Services.
 Can you tell me more?

-JazzHub has a new name!
-The JazzHub of today began its life as an experimental development collaboration hub for academia and researchers, based on IBM&reg; Jazz&trade; technology.
-We learned a lot from that experience and since then we have re-implemented JazzHub in the cloud and opened it up to everyone.
+JazzHub has a new name.
+The JazzHub of today began life as an experimental development collaboration hub for academia and researchers, which was based on IBM&reg; Jazz&trade; technology.
+IBM learned a lot from that experience, and since then, IBM implemented JazzHub again in the cloud and opened it up to everyone.

-We integrated the [Eclipse](http://eclipse.org/ "Eclipse") Orion Web IDE, introduced the ability to deploy applications directly to the [IBM BlueMix&trade; cloud platform](https://bluemix.net/ "BlueMix"), and we plan to expand that capability to include continuous integration, unit test, and deployment based on Jenkins and IBM UrbanCode&trade;.
-With these new capabilities and more to come, JazzHub builds on the core Jazz services to provide a pretty nice environment for cloud application development.
-To reflect the expanded role of JazzHub in the IBM family, we are renaming it "IBM DevOps Services", or "IDS" for short.
-JazzHub will continue to refer to the underlying technology stack, as in "Powered by JazzHub".
+IBM integrated the [Eclipse](http://eclipse.org/ "Eclipse") Orion Web IDE and introduced the ability to deploy applications directly to the [IBM Bluemix&trade; cloud platform](https://bluemix.net/ "Bluemix").
+IBM also plans to expand that capability to include continuous integration, unit testing, and deployment that is based on Jenkins and IBM UrbanCode.
+With these new capabilities and more to come, JazzHub builds on the core Jazz services to provide a good environment for cloud application development.
+To reflect the expanded role of JazzHub in the IBM family, IBM is renaming it "IBM DevOps Services."
+JazzHub continues to refer to the underlying technology stack as "Powered by JazzHub."

 <a name="q2"></a>